-Gaussian Splat image: an image representation that comprises a set of Gaussian Splats intended for rendering one or more 2D views of a scene.

-Gaussian Splat representation: the complete set of data needed to decode and render a Gaussian Splat image, including geometry, appearance, and any required metadata.
+Gaussian Splat representation: the complete set of data needed to decode and render a Gaussian Splat, including geometry, appearance, and any required metadata.

-Gaussian Splat representation item: a non-image item of type 'gspl' that carries or identifies a Gaussian Splat representation and that is the target of an item reference of type 'gisl' from a conventional image item, declaring the conventional image item as a 2D cover for the Gaussian Splat representation.

-Gaussian Splat representation item: an item of type 'gspl' that identifies a Gaussian Splat representation and provides references to one or more Gaussian Splat stream items and optionally to one or more Gaussian Splat data tracks.

-Gaussian Splat stream item: an item of type 'gspc' that carries a coded byte sequence corresponding to one or more Gaussian Splat streams, where the coding method is identified by an associated GaussianSplatCompressionConfigurationProperty ('gscC').
+Gaussian Splat representation format: the format of a Gaussian Splat representation, identified by the gs_format field of the GaussianSplatGlobalConfigurationProperty.
+The value 'gsis' identifies the structured binary representation specified in Annex X; other values identify externally defined representation formats registered with MP4RA.Gaussian Splat representation item: an item of type 'gspl' that carries or identifies a Gaussian Splat representation, that is the target of an item reference of type 'gsil' from a conventional image item serving as a 2D cover, and that either carries the representation payload directly or provides references to one or more Gaussian Splat stream items or Gaussian Splat data tracks.Gaussian Splat stream item: an item that carries a coded byte sequence corresponding to one or more Gaussian Splat streams, where the coding method is identified by an associated GaussianSplatCompressionConfigurationProperty ('gscC').
+A Gaussian Splat stream item may be an item of type ‘gspc’, ‘mime’ or any other coded image item type as defined in HEIF specification (ISO/IEC 23008-12), depending on the nature of the Gaussian Splat representation format being stored and the gs_format field of the GaussianSplatGlobalConfigurationProperty.